samueldeva/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/AD-FS-FAQ.md

 # AD FS Frequently Asked Questions (FAQ)

->Applies To: Windows Server 2016
+>Applies To: Windows Server 2016, Windows Server 2016

 The following documentation is a home to frequently asked questions with regard to Active Directory Federation Services.
 The document has been split into groups based on the type of question.